 The City of Columbia signed the National Wildlife Federation’s Mayors Monarch Pledge in February of 2017 and has been working diligently to create habitat for pollinators for several years.
 In addition to restoring over 15 acres of monarch habitat, the City has partnered with Columbia Public Schools to propagate 5,000+ milkweed plugs from locally sourced milkweed seeds.
 At completion, these monarch habitat sites will be used as demonstration sites for educational and outreach activities, as well as recreational opportunities for the public.

-The Conservation Federation of Missouri is a broad based advocacy organization for all aspects of natural resources and outdoor heritage.
-CFM is working to unite conservation organizations together in efforts to promote and protect monarchs and pollinators, but they are also working to bring non-traditional partners to the table, like the Rural Electric Co-ops who have committed to planting thousands of acres of pollinator friendly plants on lands they manage.
+The Conservation Federation of Missouri is a broad-based advocacy organization for all aspects of natural resources and outdoor heritage.
+CFM is working to unite conservation organizations together in efforts to promote and protect monarchs and pollinators, but they are also working to bring non-traditional partners to the table.
+They work with many different partners and organizations to find common ground and find workable solutions.
 CFM members care deeply about all natural resources, so when a species or landscape is in trouble, they rally diverse interests to its cause.
-Right now, monarchs and pollinators are a top priority.

 Since 1967, the Environmental Defense Fund has found innovative ways to solve the toughest environmental problems.
 The EDF has created the Monarch Butterfly Habitat Exchange, and the idea behind it is simple: We want to make it more profitable for farmers to protect milkweed than to eliminate it, incentivizing conservation.
 Since farmers and ranchers manage much of the habitat appropriate for milkweed, they are in a perfect position to restore and enhance this vital habitat, creating key patches and corridors of breeding and nectaring habitats along the monarch butterfly’s great migration.